Shell-to-shell ionization cross sections of antiprotons, H$^{+}$, He$^{2+}$, Be$^{4+}$, C$^{6+}$ and O$^{8+}$ on H, He, Li, Be, B, C, N, O, F, Ne, P, S and Ar neutral atoms

 where $T_{\overrightarrow{k},nlm}(\overrightarrow{E},\overrightarrow{\eta })$ is the transition matrix as a function of is the component of the momentum transfer $\overrightarrow{\eta }$ perpendicular to the incident velocity $ \vec{v}.\ $In our theoretical treatment we expand our final continuum wave function on the target atom in the usual form

-We are confident with our calculations up to $l_{\max }\sim 30.$ As the impact velocity $v$\ increases we would require of larger $l_{\max }$ in (1)$ .$ At the highest impact energies here reported we estimate a deficiency of our results of about 2-3\%.\ The wave functions of initial bound state characterized by the quantum numbers $nlm\ $and final continuum state $\psi _{\overrightarrow{k}}^{-}(\overrightarrow{r})$were obtained by using the RADIALF code developed by Salvat and co-workers using a Hartree Fock potential obtained the Depurated Inversion Model \cite{mendez2016,mendez2018} .
-Details of the calculation can be seen in \cite{montanari2017}, and for proton in Refs.\cite{miraglia2008,miraglia2009} \ In parallel to this article, we will be presenting ionization cross sections of biomolecules of interest by using these results along with the stoichiometric approximation \cite{miraglia2019}.
+We are confident with our calculations up to $l_{\max }\sim 30.$ As the impact velocity $v$\ increases we would require of larger $l_{\max }$ in (1)$ .$ At the highest impact energies here reported we estimate a deficiency of our results of about 2-3\%.\ The wave functions of initial bound state characterized by the quantum numbers $nlm\ $and final continuum state $\psi _{\overrightarrow{k}}^{-}(\overrightarrow{r})$were obtained by using the RADIALF code developed by Salvat and co-workers using a Hartree-Fock potential obtained the Depurated Inversion Model \cite{mendez2016,mendez2018} .
+Details of the calculation can be seen in \cite{montanari2017}, and for proton in Refs.\cite{miraglia2008,miraglia2009} \ In parallel to this article, we present ionization cross sections of biomolecules of interest by using these results along with the stoichiometrical approximation \cite {miraglia2019}.
+Note we complete the first and second rows of the periodic table, and with P and S and Ar we cover three\ elements of the third row.

 The Tables that follows reports the calculated cross section $\sigma _{nl}\ $ in atomic units